Quick Summary

 - Vehicle kit: Water pouches + purification tablets

-Knowing where to find water when your stored supply runs out is the piece most people skip entirely.
+Locating and collecting water from natural sources after stored supplies are depletedSo where do you actually find water when your stored supply’s gone?
+This is the piece most people skip entirely.
 Don’t be most people.

 Indoor Sources You Already Have

 - Water heater tank: Most hold 30–50 gallons of usable water.
-Turn off the power or gas to the heater first, then drain from the valve at the bottom.
-Let it cool if necessary.
-One note: older water heaters can accumulate sediment buildup at the bottom of the tank — drain the first quart or two and discard it if it looks murky or has visible particles.
+Turn off the power or gas first, then drain from the valve at the bottom.
+Older heaters can have sediment buildup — drain and discard the first quart or two if it looks murky.

 - Toilet tanks (not bowls): The tank behind the toilet holds clean water, provided you haven’t used chemical tank cleaners or drop-in tablets.
 Usually 1.5–3 gallons per tank.